Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C3/XIAO_ESP32C3_with_CircuitPython.md

         print("Received:", data)

 ```
-The ESP32C3 have one hardware UART. the pins listed below:
+The XIAO ESP32C3 have one hardware UART. the pins listed below:
 | UART | Pin |
 |------|-----|
 | TX   | D6  |